Goodwin Sands: 20th century

 The Belgian cargo ship SS Cap Lopez was wrecked on the sands in 1907.

-HMT Etoile Polaire, a naval trawler, was sunk by a mine laid by SM UC-1 on the sands on 3 December 1915, at the height of the First World War.
-On the 16th January 1916, Admiralty Tug HM Tug Char sank after a collision with the Steamship Frivan in the area around South Goodwin Light Vessel.
+HMT Etoile Polaire, a naval trawler, was sunk by a mine laid by SM UC-1 on the sands on 3 December 1915, during the First World War.
+On 16 January 1916, Admiralty Tug HM Tug Char sank after a collision with the Steamship Frivan in the area around South Goodwin Light Vessel.

 Two ships named SS Mahratta ran aground on the Sands, one in 1909 and the other in 1939.

 The US cargo steamer (and former Liberty Ship) SS Helena Modjeska, battered by a gale, ran aground on Goodwin Sands on 12 September 1946.
 The ship broke her back on or about 21 September 1946, and was soon in two pieces.
 During 1947, both pieces were subsequently refloated and towed to port for scrapping.

+The Liberian tanker Panther was grounded on the Sands on 30 March 1971.
+Over the next week attempts were made to pull the ship free, with five tugs managing to dislodge it on the 4 April.
+The ship was then beached on the Dutch coast, to be broken up.
+The accident caused the spill of several hundred tonnes of oil into the English Channel.

 The passenger ship SS Chusan collided with the freighter Prospector near the Sands in June 1953, severely damaging and nearly sinking her.

-The Radio Caroline vessel MV Ross Revenge drifted onto the Sands in November 1991, effectively ending the era of offshore pirate radio in Britain.
+The Radio Caroline vessel MV Ross Revenge drifted onto the Sands in November 1991, effectively ending the era of offshore illicit radio in Britain.